-Simon is a professor and head of the Department of Physics at Bath.
+Simon is a professor in the Department of Physics at Bath.
 He is particularly responsible for the operation of CDT activities at Bath.
-Simon’s research focusses on understanding the magnetic properties of superconducting and ferromagnetic materials at the nanoscale.
+Simon’s research focuses on understanding the magnetic properties of superconducting and ferromagnetic materials at the nanoscale.
 He uses Hall probe magnetic imaging and nanomagnetometry systems.

 Dr Steve Andrews Management Team

 Steve is a senior lecturer in the Department of Physics at Bath.
 His current research interests are in ultrafast phenomena in condensed matter, instrument development, nanofabrication and computer modelling.
 He uses femtosecond pump-probe techniques, in particular, in particular specialization of this method known as time domain terahertz spectroscopy.

 Dr Chris Bell Management Team

 Chris is a senior lecturer in the School of Physics at Bristol.
 His research focusses on the creation and control of novel electronic phases of matter in metals, semiconductors, and insulators.
 Most recently, his work has centred on low dimensional systems, including low-density high-mobility two-dimensional superconductors, and ultrathin ferromagnets.

 Professor Antony Carrington Management Team

 Tony is a professor in the School of Physics at Bristol.
 His research focusses on superconductivity in novel materials.
 He uses measurements of the penetration of electromagnetic radiation into superconductors to probe the low energy excitations.
 He also uses quantum oscillatory effects to determine the electronic structure.